 World Cultures programming is intended for educational, general reference, and informational purposes only.
 Any views expressed by our speakers are solely their own and not necessarily endorsed by the World Cultures Program.

 Are you City staff or faculty?
-Have an idea for a World Cultures event for Spring 2020?
-Fill out this Event Proposal form and email it to email@example.com by Mon, April 6th @ 11:59pm for consideration.
-Then, plan to attend our first workgroup meeting (or send a representative) to advocate for your event.
+Have an idea for a World Cultures event for Spring 2021?
+Fill out this Event Proposal form and email it to email@example.com by Mon, November 8th @ 11:59pm for consideration.
+Then, plan to attend our ZOOM committee meeting on November 13th (or send a representative) to advocate for your event.

-Come to the first workgroup meeting to advocate for your event or pitch ideas.
+Come to the committee meeting to advocate for your event or pitch ideas.
 Can't make it?
 Send a colleague or student representative on your behalf.
-Those interested in joining the World Cultures workgroup will take part in selecting, promoting, and, if interested, volunteering at our events.
+Those interested in joining the World Cultures committee will take part in selecting, promoting, and, if interested, volunteering at our events.

 Dr. Maria-Jose Zeledon-Perez, Assistant Professor